sitrox/workhorse/README.md

 ### Instant repolling

-Per default, each worker only polls in the given interval.
+By default, each worker only polls in the given interval.
 This means that if you schedule, for example, 50 jobs at once and have a polling interval of 1 minute with a queue size of 1, the poller would tackle the first job and then wait for a whole minute until the next poll.
 This would mean that these 50 jobs